 Buchanan is a very small city located in the state of Michigan.
-With a population of 4,362 people and two constituent neighborhoods, Buchanan is the 218th largest community in Michigan.
-Buchanan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 4,294 people and two constituent neighborhoods, Buchanan is the 218th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Buchanan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Buchanan is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Buchanan who work in office and administrative support (14.44%), sales jobs (8.92%), and maintenance occupations (7.10%).
+Buchanan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Buchanan is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Buchanan who work in office and administrative support (12.84%), management occupations (11.40%), and sales jobs (7.95%).

-The per capita income in Buchanan in 2010 was $22,722, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $90,888 for a family of four.
+The per capita income in Buchanan in 2018 was $25,438, which is lower middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $101,752 for a family of four.
 However, Buchanan contains both very wealthy and poor people as well.

 Buchanan is a somewhat ethnically-diverse city.
 The people who call Buchanan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buchanan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Buchanan include Irish, English, French , and Polish.
+Important ancestries of people in Buchanan include German, Irish, English, Dutch, and French.

 The most common language spoken in Buchanan is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Other Indo-European and Italian.